dalehamel/mctop-tool-example/docs/00200-flash-sale-hotkey.md

 ![](img/without-cache-throughput.png)

-And the improvements with the in-memory cache, throughput was much lower as the new cache was not busted very frequently:
+And with the improvements from the in-memory cache, throughput was much lower as the new cache was not busted very frequently:

 ![](img/with-cache-throughput.png)